J-HangarSpace

 JASDF Sado F-1Sado Island is historically a place of exile, so perhaps it was only right that this F-1 was banished

-to the JASDF radar site sub-base there, for unknown misdeeds, in around 2005.
+to the JASDF radar site sub-base there, for misdeeds unknown, in around 2005.

 (Photo: JASDF Sado Sub-Base)